mrkaleArduinoLib/gbj_twowire/README.md

 ## busReceive()
 #### Description
 The method reads a byte stream from the two-wire bus chunked by parent library two-wire data buffer length (paging) and places them to the buffer defined by an input pointer.
+- The method is overloaded.
+- In case of 3 parameters, the first one is considered as a command, which is sent to the bus before reading from it.
+- In case of 2 parameter, the method just reads to the buffer from the bus.

 #### Syntax
+    uint8_t busReceive(uint16_t command, uint8_t *dataBuffer, uint16_t dataLen);
     uint8_t busReceive(uint8_t *dataBuffer, uint16_t dataLen);

 #### Parameters
+- **command**: Word or byte to be sent to the two-wire bus in the role of command.
+  - *Valid values*: non-negative integer 0 ~ 65535
+  - *Default value*: none

 - **dataBuffer**: Pointer to a byte buffer for storing read data.
 The buffer should be enough large for storing all read bytes.
   - *Valid values*: address space
   - *Default value*: none